Postpartum Anxiety & OCD Therapist in Portland, OR

 -

 Many new moms in experience Intrusive Thoughts or worries about their baby’s safety, especially during Pregnancy and the Postpartum Period.
 If you notice these thoughts taking up a lot of your time or causing excessive anxiety, it doesn’t mean you’re a “bad mom”.
-Perinatal OCD is a common and treatable condition that can affect parents.
+Postpartum OCD is a common and treatable condition that can affect parents.
 Seeking support from a Perinatal Therapist in Portland can help you manage these thoughts safely, reduce your levels of anxiety, and regain a sense of calm and confidence about yourself.
-You’re not alone, and these experiences are treatable.

 -